Tim Fountain

 Tim Fountain (born 23 December 1967) is a British writer.

-Early life

-Fountain was born in Dewsbury, West Yorkshire.
-An only child, he was brought up in a pub in the village of West Ardsley, West Yorkshire.

-He was educated at Batley Grammar School, Wheelwright sixth form college and Hull University.

 Career

 Theatre

-Fountain's first international success was Resident Alien in 1999.
-Based on the life and writings of Quentin Crisp, starring Bette Bourne and directed by Mike Bradwell, the show opened at the Bush Theatre, London, before transferring to New York Theatre Workshop where it played a sell-out season and won two OBIE Awards (performance and design).
-The show subsequently won a Herald Angel award for Bette Bourne at the Edinburgh Festival and toured across America, Australia and the UK.
-It was also broadcast on BBC Radio 3.

 Fountain's one-man show, Sex Addict, opened at the Edinburgh Festival in April 2004.
 During the 90-minute show, Fountain would discuss various sex topics, in person and online, and tackle issues of homophobia and the perceived immorality of promiscuity.
 At the end, he encouraged the audience to select the next person he should have sex with on the dating website Gaydar.
 After Gaydar later sent him a cease and desist letter, Fountain asked the audience to choose somebody from a list of online volunteers or nominate themselves.
 The List praised the show for its humor and The London Evening Standard called it "artistically criminal".
 The show later transferred to London's Royal Court Theatre in January 2005 and the Schaubühne in Berlin.

-Fountain's other plays include Tchaikovsky in the Park which played a season at the Bridewell Theatre in London.
-Last Bus From Bradford (winner of the Pink Paper Play Award) which was staged at the Drill Hall in London.
-Julie Burchill Is Away, about the controversial newspaper columnist Julie Burchill, starring Jackie Clune, Deep Rimming in Poplar starring Bette Bourne, and the stage adaptation of Toby Young's book, How To Lose Friends and Alienate People starring Jack Davenport all of which played seasons at Soho Theatre in London's West End.
-Fountain adapted the Oscar-winning movie Midnight Cowboy for the stage starring Con O Neil and Charles Aitken. for the Assembly Rooms in Edinburgh.